Christmas Trees At Smithfield Central Doctors Poem by Diana Thoresen

 — D. H. Lawrence, Kangaroo

-Paraboloid totems of evergreen hope, upside down
+Paraboloid totems of evergreen hope, upside down,

-Sparkling white trinkets, sparkling white dears
+Sparkling white trinkets, sparkling white dears.

-''What do we need to do now? ''
+‘What do we need to do now? ' you ask

-I got my husband's winged blue stone gift around my neck, a dragonfly
+I got my husband's winged gift around my neck, a blue stone dragonfly.

-Both stormy and luminous, the cuts on my arms are still caked in dried blood
+Both stormy and luminous, the cuts on my arms are still caked in dried blood;

-You are sad: your heart bleeds into mine with a bit of emerald dust and ruby red sunrises
+You are sad: your heart bleeds into mine with a bit of emerald dust and ruby red sunrises;

-The Doctor is the Rose; I am the Flame
+The doctor is the Rose; I am the Flame.

-You are all marble, Plato, self-contained
+You are all marble, Plato, self-contained;

-I am grotesque, decaying, Lilith-born
+I am grotesque, decaying, Lilith-born.

-My scars are trim poodles
+My scars are greyhound clouds or maybe trim poodles

-Whose slightly wolfish eyes
+Whose slightly wolfish eyes will bleed

-Will bleed a blazing cornucopia of yellow wattle sprigs
+A blazing cornucopia of yellow wattle sprigs;

-Doctor, your heart is a gold mine and joyous as Spring
+Doctor, your heart is a gold mine and joyous as Spring.

 COMMENTS OF THE POEM